skapenAI/skapenAI/README.md

 # Hi, I'm skapenAI 👋

-### Telecommunications Engineer · Sailor · Tech Entrepreneur
+### Telecommunications Engineer · Sailor · Photographer · Tech Entrepreneur

 > *"Technology should work as reliably as a compass at sea."*